hyperledger-labs/fabric-opssc/README.md

 *NOTE:* This sample will collide with the original test-network in fabric-samples and destroy the environment.
 So, please tear down the existing test-network environment before trying the sample.

 The following shows how to set up this sample environment first.
-After that, as a typical example of decentralized operation using the OpsSC, it will explain a procedure for creating a new channel and deploying a new chaincode on the channel using the OpsSC.
+After that, as a typical example of decentralized operation using the OpsSC, it will explain a procedure for creating a new channel, deploying a new chaincode on the channel and adding a new organization using the OpsSC.

 ### System configuration of the test-network